tableau/extensions-api/docs/trex_manifest.md

 layout: docs
 ---

-The extension manifest file (`.trex`) contains metadata for the add-in and is used for registration.
+The extension manifest file (`.trex`) contains metadata for the extension and is used for registration.

 For details about a manifest or its fields, see the [Sample Manifest File](#sample-manifest-file) and [Elements of the Manifest File](#elements-of-the-manifest-file).
-For documentation about creating a manifest file, see [Create a Tableau Add-In]({{site.baseurl}}/docs/trex_getstarted#create-a-manifest-file).

 **In this section**